gordonfierce/heap_sifter/README.md

 # heapsifter
-My own CLI tool for managing things I'll get around to.
+A CLI todo list manager.
 Opinionated and experimental.

 ## Philosophy